soffes/blog/published/2011-02-23-how-to-drastically-improve-your-app-with-an-afternoon-and-instruments/how-to-drastically-improve-your-app-with-an-afternoon-and-instruments.markdown

 ---
-title: How to Drastically Improve Your App with an Afternoon and Instruments
+tags:
+- objective-c
+- development
-categories: objective-c development ios
+- ios
 ---

+# How to Drastically Improve Your App with an Afternoon and Instruments

 I was [bragging on Twitter](http://twitter.com/soffes/status/40214844405710848) about how I just made my application way better with some simple tweaks.
 I wanted to write a quick post about what I did that really helped that will probably help most people.
 This stuff is a bit application specific, but I think you'll see parallels to your application.